-Paul King, the filmmaker behind 2014’s Paddington and its successful 2017 sequel Paddington 2 (both of which received perfect scores here at CinemaBlend), co-wrote Wonka alongside Simon Farnaby and will direct the upcoming origin story.
+Paul King, the filmmaker behind 2014’s Paddington and its successful 2017 sequel Paddington 2 (both of which received perfect scores here at CinemaBlend), and who has since left the franchise, will helm Wonka, which he co-wrote alongside Simon Farnaby.
 Those two movies, which were well-received by critics, children, and parents alike (a rare feat in today’s world) and were all around charming adventures.
 With his experience in adapting beloved children’s books into box office hits, it looks like Wonka is in good hands.

-The previous two adaptations of Roald Dahl’s classic Charlie and the Chocolate Factory, the upcoming movie will also be full of great and magical musical moments.
+Like the previous two adaptations of Roald Dahl’s classic Charlie and the Chocolate Factory, the upcoming movie will also be full of great and magical musical moments.
 Warner Bros. has announced that Neil Hannon, the creative mind behind the Northern Irish pop-rock band The Divine Comedy, has been tasked with creating new original songs for Wonka.
 Throughout his career, Hannon has performed songs that have appeared on Doctor Who as well as the theme songs for Father Ted and The IT Crowd.

 Timothée Chalamet Has Described Wonka As Being A ‘Celebration Of Being Off-Center’

 Many of Roald Dahl’s classic novels and short stories can be seen as being dark and cynical, and Charlie and the Chocolate Factory is no different.
 However, this doesn’t mean the imaginative writer didn’t champion the weirdness of his various characters, which appears to be the case in the upcoming Wonka.
-In an October 2021 chat with Time Magazine, Timothée Chalamet touched on the film’s tone and what audiences can expect, saying:
+In an October 2021 chat with Time Magazine, Chalamet touched on the film’s tone and what audiences can expect, saying: